 Check out photos from previous Mid-Year events:

 2013 - Baltimore

 2012 - Baltimore

 2010 - Baltimore

 Living in community can be a great way to spend your year of service.
 Community provides a supportive environment with other members in modest accommodations.
 NDA offers community living in select cities and provides community support to them during the year.
 Below is a list of cities offering community living or housing this year.
 Members do pay a modest rent to site directors for housing costs.

 - Watsonville, CA

-If you are interested in relocating to a city to serve where community living is not offered, talking to a site director may help you to figure out the housing costs and possibly find a roommate who will also be serving.
+If you are interested in relocating to a city to serve where community living is not offered, talking to a Site Director may help you to figure out the approximate housing costs in the area and possibly find a roommate who will also be serving.